HaxeFlixel/flixel-docs/documentation/04_community/12-upgrade-guide-4-0-0.html.md

 ## 4.4.0

 Breaking changes in 4.4.0 are limited to usage with OpenFL 8.
-OpenFL 3.6.1 (Legacy _or_ Next) is still fully supported.
+OpenFL 3.6.1 (Legacy or Next) is still fully supported.
 The breaking changes when upgrading to OpenFL 8.0.0 and Lime 6.3.0 are as follows:

 - There is no support for blend modes (`FlxSprite.blend`).
-This is because `drawQuads()`, the rendering API replacing `drawTiles()` with OpenFL 8, doesn't support them.
+This is because `drawQuads()` (the rendering API replacing `drawTiles()` in OpenFL 8), doesn't support them.
 In some cases, blend modes may be emulated using shaders.
 An example of this can be seen in our [BlendModeShaders](https://github.com/HaxeFlixel/flixel-demos/tree/dev/Effects/BlendModeShaders) demo.
 - Like already the case in OpenFL 3.6.1 + Next, the `flixel.effects.postprocess` API is not supported in OpenFL 8.
 As a replacement, a shader filter can be applied to the `FlxGame` instance or a `FlxCamera` as shown in the [Filters](https://github.com/HaxeFlixel/flixel-demos/tree/dev/Effects/Filters) demo.
 - OpenFL 3.6.1 with `-Dnext` had support for per-sprite, per-camera or game-wide GLSL shaders.
 All of these are still fully supported, but the syntax has changed a bit.